longwind48/Tracilzw/Getting Hive to work.md

-# Getting Hive to work for Windows users
+# Getting Hive and Hadoop to work for Windows users

 Hi Windows Users, don't lose hope.